CCrain22/Simple-Temps/README.md

 # Simple-Temps

-This will be a personalizable and versitile temperature reading program.
+Simple-Temps is a simple, configurable way to display CPU and GPU temperatures.
+It's designed to be minimal (to display only what you need) and easy to personalize (in the size and color that is comfortable for you).

-The idea is to desplay only what you need, and in the size and color that is comfortable for you.
+Simple-Temps was orignally an eighth grade project at ... and was created to help it's author learn python.

-There's probably already a better version of this, but I think it's a fun project.
+# Installation

-Have a good day :)
+# Thirdparty Dependencies